 Each section of the GAMSAT tests a different set of skills and therefore requires a different method of preparation.

-If you’re trying to get into medicine the second time around and didn’t perform well in the UMAT, you’ll be happy to know that you’re much more likely to do better in the GAMSAT.
+If you’re trying to get into medicine the second time around and didn’t perform well in the UMAT (or UCAT), you will be happy to know that you’re much more likely to achieve highly in the GAMSAT.

 There are still some critical thinking, problem solving, and logical reasoning exercises involved, but you’re mostly required to apply these skills to scientific concepts and themes.